Single-page App vs Multi-page App: Choosing a Way to Deliver the Best User Flow

 Concerning SPAs, it loads the majority of app resources (HTML/CSS/Scripts) only once.
 Single-page app doesn't need to reload a whole page but only a specific piece of data that users needs.
 Hence, it speeds up the time needed to receive info about your product and even the amount of time required to click on the 'Buy' button.
 According to surveys, 20% of users will abandon a website if it's loading time exceeds 3 seonds.
 Moreover, a study by Walmart has revealed that by every 100 ms decrease in the loading time results in a 1% growth in incremental revenue.

-optimal web page loading time
+Optimal web page loading time

 What is the optimal web page loading time?